nicholashc/GhostWizards/README.md

 #### Goals

-- abstract away the complexity identify/validation cullable wizards with a dead-simple single button interface
+- abstract away the complexity identify/validation cullable wizards with a dead-simple single button interface. the button should look really good
 - embrace the meanness of permanently eliminating wizards with cheeky dark humour
-- provide an incentive by minting "ghost wizard" NFTs with the inverse stats of wizard culled (eg, their id, power, and affliation is `int = -1 * uint` of the wizard culled). "ghost wizards" only have negative numbers
+- provide an incentive by minting "ghost wizard" NFTs with the inverse stats of wizard culled (eg, their id, power, and affiliation is `int = -1 * uint` of the wizard culled). "ghost wizards" only have negative numbers

 #### Scope / Restrictions